-Are you using the free version of Gmail or G Suite?
+Are you using the free version of Gmail or Google Workspace?
 Asked another way, do you have an email address that ends with @gmail.com?
 If so, then no— your Gmail is NOT HIPAA compliant.

-G Suite by Google (their paid product) does have the potential to be HIPAA compliant.
-Are you using a paid G Suite account?
+Google Workspace (their paid product) does have the potential to be HIPAA compliant.
+Are you using a paid Google Workspace account?
 Yes?
 Great, you’re on the way to HIPAA compliance!
 But be sure that you’ve set it up the right way.
-Find out the right way to set up your G Suite account.

-If your G Suite account is set up properly, then your Gmail account is HIPAA compliant.
+If your Google Workspace account is set up properly, then your Gmail account is HIPAA compliant.
 If not, then you may have some work to do.
-You can learn more about G Suite here.
+You can learn more about Google Workspace here.